Asthma

 Diagnostic tests

-These tests can tell your doctor which allergens, such as pet dander or pollen, cause a reaction in your body when you are around these substances.
-Your doctor may do these tests if you have a history of allergies.
+• Allergy tests can find which allergens, such as pet dander or pollen, cause a reaction in your body when you are around them.
+Your provider may run these tests if you have a history of allergies.

 Last updated on